connortsui20/async-bpm/README.md

 pool's internal thread-local scheduler (which is just a [`tokio_uring`] local scheduler) is in charge of managing all of the cooperative tasks.

-This buffer pool manager is heavily inspired by leanstore, which you can read about [here](https://www.vldb.org/pvldb/vol16/p2090-haas.pdf), and future work could introduce the all-to-all model of threads to distinct SSDs, where each worker thread has a dedicated `io_uring` instance for every physical SSD.
+This buffer pool manager is heavily inspired by LeanStore, which you can read about [here](https://www.vldb.org/pvldb/vol16/p2090-haas.pdf), and future work could introduce the all-to-all model of threads to distinct SSDs, where each worker thread has a dedicated `io_uring` instance for every physical SSD.